totalspectrum/spin2cpp/README.md

   * Converting Spin to C++ or to plain C
   * Extracting the binary portion of a DAT section
   * Converting PASM style assembly in a DAT section to a GAS style .s file
+  * Compiling Spin programs on a PC or other platform (with some programmer help)

 spin2cpp should be able to deal with any Spin program; please report any that it cannot convert.